A behind-the-scenes look at how Google is making the Internet more secure

 Google operates one of the largest and safest cloud infrastructures in the world.
-Its data centers are situated across the globe and are connected by submarine fiber optic cables.
+Its data centres are situated across the globe and are connected by submarine fiber-optic cables.
 The entire system is carefully monitored around the clock.

 Google Play Protect

 Every day, Play Protect checks around 50 billion Android apps for malware and viruses.
 The first test happens when a provider attempts to upload an app to the Google Play Store.
 And Google Play Protect is also there when users want to download an app or use it on their device.
 When the service identifies a potentially harmful app, Google warns the user or automatically removes the app.
 For more information, visit android.com.

 Google uses various encryption technologies such as HTTPS and Transport Layer Security to protect emails sent via Gmail and photographs that users save to the cloud.
 Google’s search engine also uses the HTTPS protocol as standard.

 Checking data requests

 Google does not give intelligence or other government agencies direct access to user data.
 That is as true for the United States and Germany as it is for every country in the world.
 If an authority makes a request for access to a user’s data, Google will scrutinise that request and will not grant access without good cause.
 Google has published transparency reports for years, which include requests for data.
 To read the reports, visit transparencyreport.google.com.

 Google Safe Browsing technology protects users from dangerous sites and malicious actors.
 At its heart is a database containing the addresses of suspicious websites.
 If a user attempts to visit one of these sites, he or she will receive a warning.
 Google also uses artificial intelligence to counter newly developed phishing strategies.
 To read more, visit safebrowsing.google.com.